 His skin is so fragile that he wears bandages and sits on a sheepskin lining for protection.
 Mason’s bravery knows no bounds, and despite the fact that he requires round-the-clock care and has undergone multiple operations, he remains optimistic.

 The Butterfly Foundation has joined Mason’s fight against the condition and hopes to make the public aware of the daily struggle.
 For Mason, he wakes up every morning knowing that he is vulnerable to serious infections, and his future remains uncertain.
 This is why the Foundation is in place – to raise awareness of the disorder and the effects it has on families.

-After hearing Mason’s story, Joseph and the Foundation were left inspired.
+After hearing Mason’s story, the team and the Foundation were left inspired.
 Research is being conducted into finding a cure for EB, but that can only progress with the backing of others.
 The Butterfly Foundation lends support in the hope that one day, children like Mason will have a better quality of life.